codewind-resources/rogue-cloud/docs/Developing-VisualStudioCode-on-Codewind.md

   cd (path to your codewind workspace from the previous step) git clone https://github.com/microclimate-dev2ops/rogue-cloud-client
   ```
-3) Back in Visual Studo Code, under the `Codewind` view, right-click on `Projects (Local)` and select `Add Existing Project`.
+3) Back in Visual Studio Code, under the `Codewind` view, right-click on `Projects (Local)` and select `Add Existing Project`.
 Specify the path of `rogue-cloud-client` that you cloned from the previous step, then click `Add to Codewind`
-4) You will see a brief `Processing...` status message, followed by a `Please confirm the project type`
+4) You will see a brief `Processing...` status message, followed by a `Please confirm the project type` message.
-- The Type should be: `liberty`
+- The Type field should be: `liberty`
-- The Language should be: `Java`
+- The Language field should be: `Java`
 - If one or both of these are inaccurate, jump back to step 3 and ensure the correct path is selected.
 5) Presuming your the project is correctly identified, click `Yes`.
 6) Before the code starts building, the container needs to initialize and download the Java and Maven dependencies for the underlying build system.
 This can take up to 7 to 10 minutes depending on CPU and network connection (this initialization is only required the first time you use the Codewind tools).